node-machine/driver-interface/README.md

 | Interface Layer | Description
 |:----------------|:------------------------------------------------------------------------------------------------------------------|
 | Driveable       | Any database.
-Doesn't necessarily need to support persistent connections.
+Doesn't necessarily need to support persistent connections (they just need to be uniquely identifiable).
 | Queryable       | Databases which support conventionally-defined tables, primary keys, and uniqueness constraints.
 | Transactional   | Databases with native support for transactions.